cvilanova76/go-explorer/docs/README.md

 - API rate limiting or authentication issues
 - Network connectivity issues

-#### Output
-The program must display the following country information in an organized and easy-to-read format in the terminal:
-- Common and Official country name
-- Capital city
-- Population
-- Region
-- Subregion
-- Languages
-- Currencies
-- Demonym
-- Flag (links to PNG and SVG images)
-- Maps (Google Maps and OpenStreetMaps links)
-- Top news stories for the country

 ### Technical Requirements
 - Clean, modular code structure
 - Proper separation of concerns